Ilya-Rojzen/Parkinson-Test_Classifier/README.md

 # Parkinson-Test_Classifier
+### About project
-PET-Project of LSTM-RNN model that can classify sequential data of Parkinson tests for presence of Parkinson's disease
+This is skill-demonstration project where I create LSTM-RNN model and train it to classify data of Parkinson's tests (e.g SS-test, DS-est and CM-Test.
+Read more above) for pesence/abscence of Parkinson disease features